0 item(s) in cart/ total: $0

 Natural: Elements of nature also work well for a country western theme, such as wood, leather, cowhide and straw.

 Motifs: Select a primary motif, such as the cowboy boot.
-Then use as many easily recognizable country western symbols as you have available.
-Alternatively, focus on one specific aspect, some ideas include:
+Then add easily recognizable country western symbols as complements and accents, such as:

 Cowboy & General